ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

   accounted for through its stratified adjustments).

-  As reported in the GBD 2019 methods appendix, "[they] tested the contribution of dependent and independent comorbidity in the US MEPS data and found that ** independent comorbidity was the dominant factor** even though well-known examples of dependent comorbidity exist, such as clustering of conditions like ddiabetes and stroke or anxiety and alcohol use disorders" (p.
+  As reported in the GBD 2019 methods appendix, "[they] tested the contribution of dependent and independent comorbidity in the US MEPS data and found that **independent comorbidity was the dominant factor** even though well-known examples of dependent comorbidity exist, such as clustering of conditions like diabetes and stroke or anxiety and alcohol use disorders" (p.
 475).

 Once this population has been initialized, the comorbidity correction is performed as follows:

-For each simulant, the overall disability weight is calcualted as the multiplicative combination of each of the sequela that the simulant possesses according to the following equation:
+For each simulant, the overall disability weight is calculated as the multiplicative combination of each of the sequela that the simulant possesses according to the following equation: